otaviosanluz/otaviosanluz/README.md

 ## Hi there 👋

 I'm Otavio.
-Oceanography and Data Science student.
+Oceanographer and Data Scientist in treinament.

 ## Skills